This post may contain affiliate links. Please read our disclosure policy.

 Instant Pot Spaghetti is a classic one-pot pasta dinner for busy families.
 This mostly hands-off pressure cooker spaghetti uses jar sauce and is ready in 30 minutes.

 Here's an easy pressure cooker spaghetti and meat sauce recipe with ground beef, jar pasta sauce, spaghetti noodles, and classic seasonings.
 It's simple, delicious, and satisfies all the cravings for Italian food.
-It's 30 minutes from dry-to-done, but only the first 10 and the last 2 minutes are hands on with the Instant Pot method.
-Use the free time to make your sides.
-This recipe is a must for your pressure cooker collection, just like this Beef and Cabbage Soup, Chicken Alfredo, and Lasagna Soup.
+This entree is 30 minutes from dry-to-done, but only the first 10 and the last 2 minutes are hands on with the Instant Pot method.
+Use the free time to toast up a crusty French loaf or make a tomato salad or sauteed asparagus.

 Why we love Instant Pot pasta with jar sauce